 The initial audit of 48 processes identified a variety of load imbalance issues, and excessive time in the ephwann simulation phase.
-This became the focus of a subsequent POP performance plan, where the developers specialized routines to avoid unnecessary calculation and optimize vector summations imbalance and this revised version was 60% faster and could be used for larger execution configurations with 240 MPI processes.
+This became the focus of a subsequent POP performance plan, where the developers specialized routines to avoid unnecessary calculation and optimize vector uniform grid Using a finer Uniform grid reduced load imbalance and this revised version was 60% faster and could be used for larger execution configurations with 240 MPI processes.